cortex-js/cortexjs.io/docs/compute-engine/09-guide-symbolic-computing.md

 </div>

-## Replacing a Symbol in an Expresssion
+## Replacing a Symbol in an Expression

 **To replace a symbol in an expression** use the `subs()` function.

 The argument of the `subs()` function is an object literal.
-Each key/value pairs is a symbol and the value to be substituted with.
+Each key/value pair is a symbol and the value to be substituted with.
 The value can be either a number or a boxed expression.

 ```live show-line-numbers mark-javascript-line="4"